Zbee-/Shrink-a-link/README.md

 >Simplicity - Takes the user's URL, stores it, generates a code, and returns it as a link; simple as that

->Input Sanitization - Sanitizes user inputs by removing nast SQL code such as DELETE and DROP, keeping your table(s) safe
+>Input Sanitization - Sanitizes user inputs by removing nasty SQL code such as DELETE and DROP, keeping your table(s) safe

 >Error Detection - Checks to make sure that the user input something so you don't wind up with a table half empty